MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

   - FPR160
 ---

-# Offer survey incentives to your responders
+# Offer survey incentives to your respondents

 As a survey owner, when you send surveys to your recipients, you expect to get a high response rate.
 The more survey responses received, the better insights you could get from the survey.
 However, survey response rate is typically low - on an average it might be as low as a single digit percentage.
 One of the best ways for increasing the response rate is by providing incentives for the recipient to respond to the survey.
 For example, a hotel company offers loyalty points to its guests when they respond to a customer satisfaction survey.